Do Test Scores Help Teachers Give Better Track Advice to Students? A Principal Stratification Analysis: Statistical framework

 \begin{enumerate} \item If a student is able to complete a more difficult track, it is better that she is allowed to do it for both \begin{itemize} \item[1a)] herself, because she can obtain more desirable lifetime outcomes \item[1b)] and for society, if there are collective gains from a more educated community. \end{itemize} \item Changing tracks is costly for students and for the education system. \end{enumerate}

 The first criterion defines what constitutes a better recommendation for Helpable (H) students.
 In their case, the goal of teachers should be to recommend the high track to the largest fraction of these students because, as a result of this recommendation, they will complete precisely this track, achieving a better outcome for themselves as well as for society.
-Therefore, we need to estimate the difference between ``the fraction of H students who are recommended a high first-year track by teachers who have seen students' test scores" and ``the analogous fraction for teachers who have not seen them".
-If this difference is positive, test scores help teachers give students better track advice.
+Therefore, we need to estimate the difference between ``the fraction of H students who are recommended a high first-year track by teachers who can upgrade based on students' test scores" and ``the analogous fraction when teachers do not see test scores".
+If this difference is positive, test scores help teachers improve the track advising they provide to their students.

 The second criterion defines instead what constitutes a better recommendation for the Always Low (AL) and Always High (AH) students.
 In their cases, track advising should aim to minimize the number of track changes that these two types of students experience during secondary school, if they start on a track that differs from the one they will ultimately complete.
 Therefore, the best recommendation is to send all AL students to the low track and all AH students to the high track.